M3 trench knife

 The M3 trench knife or M3 fighting knife was an American military combat knife first issued in March 1943.

 Design

-Designed for rapid production using a minimum of strategic metals and machine processes, the M3 trench knife used a relatively narrow 6.75 in bayonet-style spear-point blade with a sharpened 3.5 in secondary edge.
+Designed for rapid production using a minimum amount of strategic metals and machine processes to maximize efficiency, the M3 trench knife used a relatively narrow 6.75 in bayonet-style spear-point blade with a sharpened 3.5 in secondary edge.

 The M3 blade was made of carbon steel, and was either blued or parkerized.

 Production of the grooved leather handle was later simplified by forming the grip of stacked leather washers that were shaped by turning on a lathe, then polished and lacquered.

 The M3's steel crossguard had an angular bend at one end to facilitate a thumb rest.

 Scabbards

 The M3 was initially issued with a stitched and riveted leather M6 scabbard with a protective steel tip designed to prevent the point from piercing the sheath and injuring the wearer.

 A rawhide thong on the end of the sheath allowed the user to tie the sheathed knife to his leg to prevent it from flapping when running.

 U.S. paratroopers frequently wore an M3 and sheath tied to a boot for emergency use in cutting parachute lines or close-quarters defense.
 The M6 was quickly dropped in favor of the M8 scabbard.

 The M8 and the later M8A1 scabbards both have a resin-impregnated cotton canvas body, painted olive drab, with a steel throat.

 The early M8 scabbard only had a belt loop to fit over a pistol or trouser belt, and lacked the wire hook that earlier bayonet scabbards had for attaching to the M1910 series of load carrying equipment.

 The improved M8A1 scabbard manufactured later in WWII added the wire hook.
 Some M8 scabbards were later modified by adding the hook.
 The scabbard throat is stamped "US M8" or "US M8A1" on the flat steel part along with the manufacturer's initials.

 Later M8A1 scabbards were manufactured with a modified extended tab on the web hanger to provide more clearance for the M5 bayonet which rubbed against the wider bayonet handle.

 This sheath is also correct for all post-war U.S. bayonets including the M4, M5, M6, and M7.